The Most Beautiful Coastal Town of Florida

 The Gibson Inn – Apalachicola (★★★★ 9.0/10)

-This landmark hotel blends vintage style with modern comfort.
-The rooms feel bright and welcoming.
-Plus, the front porch and on-site tavern offer plenty of space to unwind.
-As a result, it remains one of the most loved hotels in town.
+This historic landmark blends vintage charm with modern comfort.
+The rooms feel bright and inviting, while the wide front porch is perfect for relaxing in the evening.
+In addition, the on-site tavern offers a cozy spot for drinks or casual meals.
+Because of its history and friendly atmosphere, it remains one of the most beloved places to stay in town.

 Water Street Hotel & Marina – Apalachicola (★★★★ 9.0/10)